quickthyme/qloop/docs/introduction.md

 ##### Common Operations

-`QLoopCommon.Operation` provides some out-of-the-box operations for routing your custom operations into dispatch queues.
+`QLCommon.Op` provides some out-of-the-box operations for routing your custom operations into dispatch queues.
 This is very useful for situations where you need to stream input into something that expects it on a specific thread, such as when dealing with views for instance.